phpbb/documentation/development/development/phpstorm.rst

 Using PhpStorm With phpBB
 =========================

-PhpStorm is a leading IDE (Integrated Development Environment) and is the preferred development platform of the phpBB development team.
+PhpStorm is an IDE (Integrated Development Environment) and is the preferred development platform of the phpBB development team.

 This guide explains how to setup PhpStorm for development with phpBB.